NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Poisoner Dedication.md

 **Prerequisites** trained in Crafting
 * * *
 You make a point of always having a few toxins near at hand—you never know when some arsenic or the like might prove useful.
-You gain the advanced alchemy benefits.
+You gain the [[PF2e Journals/Archetypes/advanced alchemy benefits|advanced alchemy benefits]].
 You can use advanced alchemy to create four alchemical poison consumables each day.
 You remember alchemical poison formulas and don't need a formula book for them.

 [[PF2e Journals/Archetypes/Poisoner|Poisoner]]